 The RAF Cosford Airshow used to be the second biggest of the RAF airshows after Waddington.
 After 2014, in the absence of the Waddington Airshow, it became not only the main, but the only, airshow directly organised and managed by the RAF.
-The new airshow at RAF Scampton, launched in 2017, although on an RAF base, it is organised by the RAF Charitable Trust (RAFCT), not the RAF.
+The new airshow at RAF Scampton, launched in 2017, and RIAT at RAF Fairford, although on RAF bases, are organised by the RAF Charitable Trust (RAFCT), not the RAF.

 Airshows at RAF Cosford are themed and the static, ground and flying displays follow those themes.
 In 2018 the show will be a tribute to the RAF in its 100th year and already planned is a chronological line-up of no fewer than 100 static aircraft spanning the century of the Royal Air Force.
 The first of the 100 static aircraft to be announced is the RAF Museum's Boulton Paul Defiant l: the only complete example of this two-seat turret fighter in the world.